-24 CFR 8.23 - Alterations of existing housing facilities:

-"Other" alterations to "dwelling units" in a multifamily housing project (including public housing) shall, to the "maximum extent feasible", be made to be "readily accessible" to and usable by individuals with handicaps.
-If alterations of "single elements or spaces" of a dwelling unit, when considered together, amount to an alteration of a dwelling unit, the "entire" dwelling unit shall be made accessible.
-Once "five percent" of the dwelling units in a project are readily accessible to and usable by individuals with mobility impairments, then no additional elements of dwelling units, or entire dwelling units, are required to be accessible under this paragraph.

-Alterations to "common areas" or parts of "facilities" that affect accessibility of existing housing facilities shall, to the "maximum extent feasible", be made to be accessible to and usable by individuals with handicaps.
-For purposes of this paragraph, the phrase to the "maximum extent feasible" shall not be interpreted as requiring that a recipient (including a PHA) make a dwelling unit, common area, facility or element thereof accessible if doing so would impose "undue financial and administrative burdens" on the operation of the multifamily housing project.

-NOTE: The use of some 2010 ADA Standards are permitted as an alternative until HUD formally revises its Section 504 regulations.
+The use of some 2010 ADA Standards are permitted as an alternative until HUD formally revises its Section 504 regulations.
 Refer to HUD 24 CFR Part 8 for additional approved alternative provisions.

-Any project that claims such an "exception" must submit documentation from the project architect that outlines the basis for the waiver request.
-A "legal opinion" supporting that the project falls within the requirements of the Section 504 exception must also be included.

-Increasing "Program" Accessibility
+Increasing Program Accessibility

-Section 504 regulations also require that a recipient of federal funds ensure that its project, "when viewed in its entirety", is accessible to persons with disabilities.
+Section 504 regulations also require that a recipient of federal funds ensure that its project, when viewed in its entirety, is accessible to persons with disabilities.
 In order to meet this obligation, Section 504 requires that the Project Owner must:

-To the maximum extent feasible, "distribute" accessible units through the projects and sites and make them available in a sufficient range of sizes and amenities so as to not to limit choice.
+To the maximum extent feasible, distribute accessible units through the projects and sites and make them available in a sufficient range of sizes and amenities so as to not to limit choice.

-Adopt suitable means to assure that "information" regarding the availability of accessible units reaches eligible individuals with disabilities.
+Adopt suitable means to assure that information regarding the availability of accessible units reaches eligible individuals with disabilities.
 Reasonable nondiscriminatory steps to maximize use of such units by eligible individuals must also be taken.

-When an accessible unit becomes "vacant", before offering the unit to an individual without a disability, offer the unit: first, to a current occupant of the project requiring the accessibility feature; and second, to an eligible qualified applicant on the waiting list requiring the accessibility features.
+When an accessible unit becomes vacant, before offering the unit to an individual without a disability, offer the unit: first, to a current occupant of the project requiring the accessibility feature; and second, to an eligible qualified applicant on the waiting list requiring the accessibility features.

-When an applicant or tenant requires an accessible feature or policy modification to "accommodate" a disability, a federally assisted project must provide such feature or policy modification unless doing so would result in a fundamental alteration in the nature of its program or an undue financial and administrative burden.
+When an applicant or tenant requires an accessible feature or policy modification to accommodate a disability, a federally assisted project must provide such feature or policy modification unless doing so would result in a fundamental alteration in the nature of its program or an undue financial and administrative burden.

-Project Owners are required to ensure that information about their project is "disseminated" in a manner that is accessible to persons with disabilities.
+Project Owners are required to ensure that information about their project is disseminated in a manner that is accessible to persons with disabilities.

-Include a "lease provision" that requires a non-disabled family occupying an accessible unit to move if a family with a disability needing that size unit applies and there is an appropriately sized non-accessible unit available for the relocating family.
+Include a lease provision that requires a non-disabled family occupying an accessible unit to move if a family with a disability needing that size unit applies and there is an appropriately sized non-accessible unit available for the relocating family.

-The American with Disabilities Act
+The Americans with Disabilities Act

-A summary of the 2010 ADA is below:
+Applicability

-Applicability.
-The American with Disabilities Act guarantees equal opportunity for individuals with disabilities in "employment, public accommodations, transportation, state and local government services and telecommunication".
+The Americans with Disabilities Act (ADA) guarantees equal opportunity for individuals with disabilities in employment, public accommodations, transportation, state and local government services and telecommunication.
 It is divided into five titles.
 Two of which are primarily applicable to multifamily housing agencies.